iGaming14 min readMay 2026By · Banking Lead

 Chargebacks are the single biggest reason iGaming operators lose payment processing accounts.
 Not fraud, not AML failures, not licensing complications — chargebacks.
 A chargeback ratio of just 1.0% triggers Visa's Excessive Chargeback Programme; in practice, most specialist acquirers begin informal review at 0.5% and take formal action at 0.65%.
 The average iGaming operator runs a chargeback rate 3–5× higher than general e-commerce.
 That gap is not accidental — it is structural, driven by the nature of digital gambling transactions, and it requires specific operational responses.

-This guide covers the exact Visa and Mastercard programme thresholds, the MATCH list and how to avoid it, the most common reason codes and win rates in representment, and an eight-step operational playbook that operators have used to reduce chargeback ratios from above 1.5% to below 0.4% within two billing cycles.
+This guide covers the exact Visa and Mastercard programme thresholds, the MATCH list and how to avoid it, the most common reason codes and what win rates look like in representment, and an eight-step operational playbook that operators have used to reduce chargeback ratios from above 1.5% to below 0.4% within two billing cycles.

 Why iGaming Has Higher Chargeback Rates Than Other Industries